 August 13 - Boulder to Little Sandy Creek Campsite (38 miles, 2120 feet)

-Jim and I met up with Evan this morning after spending our break day eparated.
-I rode with Evan while Jim moved the motor home and met us mid way though our ride.
+Jim and I met up with Evan this morning after spending our break day separated.
+I rode with Evan while Jim moved the motorhome and met us midway through our ride.
 We got another dose of those notorious Wyoming headwinds, which can almost take the fun out of riding.

 The Wind River Mountains are in the background of this picture, and lots of empty space in the foreground.
 This is typical of the scenery we had for several days in southwestern Wyoming.